daxixi/Mentor-Relate/README.md

 # Mentor-Relate
 This the implementation of a course project in SJTU EE359.
-Contributor Dixi Yao, Chumeng Liang, Kunhong Hao
+Contributor Dixi Yao, Chumeng Liang, Hongkun Hao
 ## Building Environment
 The frontend is based on the html and css.
 The backend and the implementation is based on python3.
 The required package include follows:
 * genism